 Commissioners of the Port of Oakland voted unanimously at their most recent meeting to give Phil Tagami’s team of developers an Exclusive Negotiating Agreement (ENA) to bargain for the next six months to come up [...]

-Job seekers flock to the West Oakland Job Resource Center (WOJRC) each month, seeking working to support themselves and their families.
+Job seekers flock to the West Oakland Job Resource Center (WOJRC) each month, seeking work to support themselves and their families.
 They attend monthly orientations and are met with a list of requirements for apprenticeship [...]

 Now that the Oakland City Council has approved the $25 million, 17-acre development to build a parking and services center for trucks adjacent to the Port of Oakland, the project seems like an obvious win [...]